madebywild/wild-next/README.md

 ## Images / Static Files

 Sometimes back to the roots is nice.
-Simply put your stuff into `/static` and reference it as usual.
+Simply put your stuff into `/static` and reference it as usual, but prefix the URLs with `/static/<filename>`.
 The only exception are SVGs that you'd like to inline.
 In that case import the svg and use it as JSX:

 ```js
 import Cat from '../static/images/cat.svg';